October 29, 2012: Scott Forstall, Apple’s senior vice president of iOS software, is ousted from the company after the

 Forstall worked for Jobs his entire career.
 He had been hired at NeXT, the company Jobs founded during his wilderness years outside Apple, straight out of Stanford University.
 With a master’s degree in computer science, Forstall worked on the NeXTStep operating system.

-He joined Apple along with a number of senior staffers when the company acquired NeXT in 1996, bringing Jobs back to Apple.
+He joined Apple along with a number of senior staffers when the company bought NeXT in 1996, an acquisition that brought Jobs back to Apple.
 Jobs immediately put Forstall in charge of designing user interfaces for the new, improved Mac line.
 His big contribution?
 The liquid-inspired Aqua user interface, which incorporated design elements like translucent icons and reflections.

 Forstall then took charge of OS X, which was based on NeXTStep technology, before becoming one of the leading figures in iOS development.
 In late 2011, he got onstage at the iPhone 4s keynote to show off Siri for the first time.

 The beginning of the end for a rising star

 Forstall modeled himself on Jobs, even driving the same type of silver Mercedes coupe as Apple’s iconic co-founder.
 He also exhibited extreme attention to detail and a similar type of charisma.
 (Forstall was more confident than many tech types, having been a child actor.)
 As evidence of the former, he kept a jeweler’s loupe in his office, allowing him to examine each pixel on a user interface in detail.

-Outside Apple, some people assumed Forstall could be a future CEO of the company.
+Outside Apple, some people assumed Forstall could eventually become CEO of the company.
 But after Jobs’ passing, Forstall seemed to lose momentum within Cupertino’s halls.
 One possible reason?
 A power struggle with Ive, probably Apple’s most valued human asset after Jobs.
 In particular, Ive and Forstall clashed over skeuomorphism, which Forstall loved and Ive hated.

 New CEO Tim Cook also preferred a more harmonious atmosphere within Apple than Jobs ever did.
 Whereas Jobs liked strong personalities who clashed, Cook reportedly does not.